Meet Breast Cancer Now’s senior leadership team

 Director of Research – Dr Simon Vincent

 Simon has over 17 years’ experience in research management.
 He has a PhD in Genetics from Nottingham, and post-doctoral experience gained at the Imperial Cancer Research Fund laboratories in London.
 He worked in a number of areas in Cancer Research UK, including looking after the charity’s fellowship funding.
-Simon will lead the Research Directorate, driving forward world-class, impactful research to find new and better ways to prevent, detect and treat breast cancer for all those affected by the disease, and help deliver the charity’s ambition that by 2050 everyone who develops breast cancer will live and live well.
+Simon leads the Research Directorate, driving forward world-class, impactful research to find new and better ways to prevent, detect and treat breast cancer for all those affected by the disease, and help deliver the charity’s ambition that by 2050 everyone who develops breast cancer will live and live well.